 But in person, knowing if you like someone comes almost instantly.
 And it’s virtually impossible not to make that immediate judgement (mostly because of the multiple millisecond unconscious impressions we form, as we mentioned earlier in point one).

 And here’s the rub!
 One of Robert Cialdini’s “Six principles of persuasion” suggests we’re more easily persuaded by people we like.
 So, knowing whether we like someone or not, and/or convincing people to like us, is quite important in business.
 And, when we ‘meet’ online, this isn’t instant, it seems to take time.
 To like someone online feels much more of a conscious decision – perhaps precisely because there are fewer unconscious signals generated via an online situation (like we’ve said already).

-As an online presenter, here are three things that can help us become more instantly likeable:
+As a presenter, here are three things that can help us become more instantly likeable presenting online: